TERMS AND CONDITIONS

 -

-If a child or vulnerable person is at risk – If we become aware of any risk of abuse or neglect, we are obligated to inform social care services and, in some cases, the police.
+If a child or vulnerable person is at risk — If a therapist becomes aware of concerns relating to abuse or neglect, they are required to follow safeguarding procedures, which may include contacting relevant services such as social care or, in some cases, the police.

 -